-SG: How would you advise prospective LGBTQ applicants to the court system?
-Matt Skinner: Consider building your career here.
+How would you advise prospective LGBTQ applicants to the court system?

+Consider building your career here.
 There is a wonderful community waiting for you.
-When you put your mind to it, it is possible to rise to the top levels; the sky is really the limit these days.
-SG: Before you leave this position, what would you like your greatest achievement to have been?
-Matt Skinner: I would really like the members of the LGBTQ community to feel comfortable bringing their whole selves to the courts, no matter what part of the state they are in, to feel they are part of an even playing field- -both for the staff who work in the courts and those who use and need our court system every day.
+When you put your mind to it, it is possible to raise to the top levels, the sky is really the limit these days.

+Before you leave this position, what would you like your greatest achievement to have been?

+I would really like the members of the LGBTQ community to really feel able to bring their whole selves to the courts, no matter what part of the state they are in, to feel they are part of an even playing field-both for the staff who work in the courts and those who use and need our court system every day.